AUTOSAR – Compliant ECU Design for Electric Vehicles

 ECUs are often available sooner than the rest of the vehicle components, enabling a large amount of the functionality to be known before building the car.
 It is a common practice for suppliers to use HIL systems for validating their individual subsystems and provide their simulation models in a standard format.

-HIL systems can be used for developing and testing a simple software function, the full set of hardware and software ECU functionality and large systems containing mixed types of control units (motor, automatic transmission, stability, etc.).
+HIL systems can be used for developing and testing a simple software function, the full set of hardware and software ECU for electric vehicle functionality and large systems containing mixed types of control units (motor, automatic transmission, stability, etc.).
 The ECU is given electrical signals, which are the result of a real-time dynamic simulation model.
 The output signals that it sends in response are read as input variables by the real-time model.
 In the frame of this approach, typically a computer running Simulink [Ma183] executes the real-time system models.
 Therefore, the ECU can be operated in a laboratory environment exactly as it were in a real vehicle.
 Furthermore, such a test bench allows real-time access to all signals that are difficult to measure in a real system.
 Operating points and corner cases that are almost impossible – or too risky – to recreate in a real system can be handled in an elegant way using HIL simulators.
 A simple example would be testing the Electronic Stability Program (ESP) while driving at full speed.
 Single and multiple faults can be injected during simulation, covering the most improbable real-life situations.
 The costs for fixing errors are much lower if they are found in the early design phases.

 Depending on the used setup, extended simulation components are available from dSPACE and are described in [Dsp16].